shaoxc/dftpy/doc/source/tutorials/config.rst

         *Default* : None

-.. option:: diagonize
+.. option:: diagonalize

-    If true, diagonize the Hamiltonian before construct the Casida matrix.
+    If true, diagonalize the Hamiltonian before construct the Casida matrix.
 If false, read the eigenstates from a saved file.
         *Options* : True, False

         *Default* : True